The Spirit of Christmas (short films): Release and receptionJesus vs. Santa received a Los Angeles Film Critics Association Award for best animation in 1996.

 The film can be found on the South Park The Hits: Volume 1 DVD.
 Short clips of both films are used in the original version of the series' theme song.

-It was also included in AVI format on the first 100,000 pressings of Tiger Woods '99 for PlayStation.
+It was also included as a VHS recording in AVI format on the first 100,000 pressings of Tiger Woods '99 for PlayStation.
 It is accessible from the game disc by PC in a file named "ZZDUMMY.DAT."
 This unauthorized use caused the game to be recalled in January 1999 by Electronic Arts.

-A clip of Jesus and Santa's fight briefly appears on a billboard during the opening sequence for South Parks first six seasons.

 Avenging Conscience

 Avenging Conscience was formed by Parker, Stone, and two other students at the University of Colorado.
 They named the company after the D.W.
-Griffith film of the same name, which both had seen and actively disliked.
+Griffith film of the same title, which both had seen and actively disliked.
 It was formed to produce The Spirit of Christmas (1992) and Cannibal!
 The Musical (1993).
 Since then, three more projects were produced by Avenging Conscience: The Spirit of Christmas (1995), Orgazmo, and The Book of Orgazmo.
+Later on for the second film, it was renamed to Krankin/Blass Productions (a parody of Rankin/Bass Productions), and finally, Braniff Airlines (a name taken from the defunct Braniff airlines).